Abdurahman-hamdi/How-UC-OS-II-switches-between-tasks-in-ARM-M4-arch-with-gcc/README.md

 *UC/OS uses set of variables to keep track the operation of multitasking kernal like ospriocur,ospriohighrdy,ostcbcur and ostcbhighrdy.
 *ospriocur:the priority of current running task,as shown in figure 3.13.

-*ospriohighrdy:the priority of task has just becomed ready and more than the priority of current running task.
+*ospriohighrdy:the priority of task has just becomed ready and higher(lowest priority number) than the priority of current running task.

 *ostcbcur:is a pointer of tcb type which points to the current running task tcb.